Givinga/anorm-relational/Readme.md

 Disclaimer
 ----------

-Anorm relational currently uses Anorm 2.3.x as a dependency, which may cause it to break on earlier versions.
+Anorm relational 0.2.0 currently uses Anorm 2.5.0 as a dependency, which may cause it to break on earlier versions.
 There are currently `RowFlattener` and `RelationalParser` classes available for up to 5 one-to-many relations, though this should be more than enough for a reasonable amount of data.
-Version 0.1.0 is a prototype, so there is a high possibility that breaking changes may be introduced to the API in the future.
+Version 0.2.0 is a prototype, so there is a high possibility that breaking changes may be introduced to the API in the future.
 While it is currently in use on production servers without any known issues, I still advise to proceed at your own risk.

+For Play 2.3.x, use version 0.1.0.

 License
 -------